mpustovoi/storagedelight/README.md

 This mod adds four new type of blocks to the game that are useful to decorate any place, new blocks are constantly added with updates:

 - Drawers of all wood types.
+- Drawers with doors of all wood types.
 - Glass Cabinets of all wood types.
 - Cabinets with Glass Doors of all wood types.
 - Single Door Cabinets of all wood types.